This post was updated on August 8, 2022.

-But what do each of these basic pipeline stages actually mean?
+But what does each of these basic pipeline stages actually mean?

 Before you can make a sale, you need a real-life person that’s interested in what you sell.

 A sales pipeline journey begins when a potential customer learns about you.
-You can aid that discovery through two ways:
+You can aid that discovery in 2 ways:

 - Lead generation.
 Marketing strategies used to attract and build interest in your product or service.
 A one-to-many approach.

 - Sales prospecting.
-An active process to search out likely customers to buy your business’s product or service.
+An active process to search out likely customers to buy your business’ product or service.
 A one-on-one approach.

 Here are some ways to generate leads and prospects for your business:

-- Events.
-Trade shows and other events are a goldmine for possible leads.
-After all, your target market is gathered in one place.
+- Events: Trade shows and other events are a goldmine for potential leads.
+After all, your target market is gathered in 1 place.
 And they’re there to learn about products and services just like yours.
 Don’t forget your swag.

 Is your lead ready for sales engagement?

-To make a pretty good guess about a lead, you have to qualify them.
-Lead qualification is a process to determine if a lead has a high chance to convert into a customer — particularly a satisfied long-term customer.
+To make a good guess about a lead, you must qualify them.
+Lead qualification is a process to determine if a lead has a high chance of converting into a customer—particularly a satisfied long-term customer.

 Lead qualification is valuable because it saves time (and your bottom line).
-Pouring energy into someone who drags out the sales process – and then still might not even buy – is a bad use of your limited resources.
+Pouring energy into someone who drags out the sales process—and still might not even buy—is a bad use of your limited resources.